An oasis in every sense of the word

 Café de France – Marrakech Morocco

 There are several places to sit and watch the incessant entertainment of the square over coffee.
-The raffish air of the Café de France lends it an added appeal and is a favourite with tourists and locals alike.
+The raffish air of the Café de France lends it an added appeal and is a favorite with tourists and locals alike.

 These self-proclaimed “dentists” sit behind wooden trays filled with loose teeth ready to aid cash-poor locals with aching dentures.